-D.C. area health departments start offering vaccine booster doses to immunocompromised
+D.C.-area health departments offer third doses of vaccines to immunocompromised

 “We really want the doctors to make that determination,” he said.

 The Centers for Disease Control and Prevention recommended a third dose for the immunocompromised last week, after an expert advisory panel unanimously endorsed the plan.
-President Biden is planning to announce that most others who are vaccinated will need booster shots, although those doses for the general population would not be administered until mid- or late September.
+President Biden is planning to announce that most others who are vaccinated will need booster shots, although doses for the general population would not be administered until mid- or late September.

-Third doses have only been recommended for vaccinated individuals who received either the Pfizer or Moderna vaccines.
-Qualifying individuals should receive the same vaccine they received for their first two shots, at least 28 days after the date of their second dose, federal health officials said.
+Third doses have only been recommended for vaccinated individuals who received either the Pfizer-BioNTech or Moderna vaccines.
+Qualifying individuals should get the same vaccine they received in the first two shots, at least 28 days after the date of their second dose, federal health officials said.

 The CDC has not yet made a recommendation for immunocompromised people who received the single-dose Johnson & Johnson vaccine.

 D.C.
-Health Director LaQuandra Nesbitt said in a news conference Monday that the city is urging D.C. residents to speak with their health-care providers about whether an additional vaccine dose is appropriate.
+Health Director LaQuandra Nesbitt said in a news conference Monday that the city is urging D.C. residents to speak with their health-care providers about whether an additional dose is appropriate.

 Nesbitt added that there are “many locations throughout the city where they can access that additional dose.”
 She said all eligible individuals should already be receiving regular health care for their qualifying medical condition.

-While government data shows that about 1 million people nationally have managed to receive an unauthorized third dose, she said, those registries offer no way for D.C. — or any other jurisdiction — to ensure that those seeking another vaccination at city-run sites are in fact eligible.
+While government data shows that about 1 million people nationally have managed to receive an unauthorized third dose, she said, those registries offer no way for D.C. — or any other jurisdiction — to ensure that those seeking another shot at city-run sites are in fact eligible.

-“We want to be clear: this is an additional dose.
+“We want to be clear: This is an additional dose.
 This is not a booster,” she said.